 ARTICLE III:

-, Mission and Regulations of Operation
+Vision, Mission and Regulations of Operation

-Section 1. .
-The purpose of the CHAPTER is to bring together WESTOP members of the central region of California to articulate and act upon issues and concerns of their membership within the of WESTOP as expressed in Article II, Section 2.1 of the WESTOP bylaws.
+Section 1.
+Vision.
+The purpose of the CHAPTER is to bring together WESTOP members of the central region of California to articulate and act upon issues and concerns of their membership within the vision of WESTOP as expressed in Article II, Section 2.1 of the WESTOP bylaws.

-Section 2. .
-The function of the CHAPTER is to bring together WESTOP members of the central region of California to articulate and act upon issues and concerns of their membership within the of WESTOP as expressed in Article II, Section 2.2 of the WESTOP bylaws.
+Section 2.
+Mission.
+The function of the CHAPTER is to bring together WESTOP members of the central region of California to articulate and act upon issues and concerns of their membership within the mission of WESTOP as expressed in Article II, Section 2.2 of the WESTOP bylaws.

 Section 3.
 Regulations of Operation.
 The CHAPTER shall: